How to run Linux on Windows machine.

 Using Virtual Machines:

 Virtual Machines allow you to run Linux on top of Windows.
-It also facilitates to try multiple full fledged Linux distros.
+It also facilitates to try multiple full-fledged Linux distros.
 The only Limitation to the number of Linux distros, is your system’s Hardware resources

 VMs completely isolate all Linux versions from the host Windows system.
-There are many VMs in windows and VirtualBox is one among them, which is free and open source.
+There are many VMs in windows and VirtualBox is one among them, which is a free and open source.
 Download it from here and experience running multiple Linux distros simultaneously.